willfurnass/rdm-wiki/Tech.md

  * [[CKAN|ckan.org]]: open source repo software.
 Used at Lincoln and Bristol.
  * DSpace
  * [[Symplectic Elements|http://www.symplectic.co.uk]]: brings in paper metadata from external data sources such as Scopus and internal sources e.g. ePrints.
 Used at the UoS
+ * [[pyrdm|https://github.com/pyrdm/pyrdm]] is a Python-based library for research data management (RDM).
+It facilitates the automated publication of scientific software and associated input and output data.

 ## Other open data repositories ##